I have been admitted.. what's next?

 Placement exams are required on the Pitt-Johnstown campus.
 You will receive information in the mail and via email about exam dates; information will also be posted online.
 You can register for the exams online using your Pitt username.

-June 12 - Education, Engineering, Nursing and Health Science, Undeclared
+Thursday, June 18 - Business, Engineering, and Undeclared